-A UTI during pregnancy happens when external bacteria finds its way into the urethra or urinary tract.
-Because of the anatomy of a woman's urinary system, they are more prone to this condition.
+A UTI during pregnancy happens when external bacteria find their way into the urethra or urinary tract.
+Because of the anatomy of a woman’s urinary system, they are more prone to this condition.

 As a fetus grows, so too does the pressure it places on the bladder and urinary tract of a mom-to-be.
 This increase in pressure can cause the trapping of bacteria or the leakage of urine.

 What’s more, a pregnant woman’s urine changes in concentration and accumulates hormones and sugar.
 This can be conducive to bacterial growth.
 It can also weaken the body’s capability to ward off bacteria.

 What are the symptoms of UTI during pregnancy?